Lesson 2 of5

 C. King Herod: Persecutor and Blasphemer (Acts 12:1-25)

-Herod Agrippa I persecutes the church by rounding up its leaders, including Peter and James.
-While Peter escapes custody and flees, Herod dies in his arrogance.
+Herod Agrippa I persecutes the church by rounding up its leaders, including James and Peter.
+While James is killed, Peter escapes custody and flees.
+At the end of this chapter, Herod dies in his arrogance as an act of poetic justice.

 D. Barnabas and Paul Travel to New Places (Acts 13:1-14:28)